andresalba/MortageCalculator/README.md

 ## Installation

-If the project has a package.json file, type in your console npm install.
+Type in your console npm install.

 ```bash
 npm install